Ready to try something new?

 Think about it!
 You can reinvent yourself every year.

-We have the opportunity to reinvent ourselves and the math classroom for the 2021-22 school year.
 What are the changes that will have the most impact?

 When I attended my first Carnegie Learning Initial Implementation Workshop 15 years ago as a high school Algebra I teacher, I was intrigued by the amount of time our facilitator spent on team-building and non-math activities.
 After each activity, we spent time debriefing why those interactions were so important and meaningful in a Carnegie Learning classroom.